exceptionless/Website/2016-03-16-simple-app-deployment-azure-continuous-deployment-github.md

 It will then fall back to a <a href="https://github.com/exceptionless/Exceptionless/blob/master/Source/Core/Utility/SettingsBase.cs#L59" target="_blank">default value</a> if no explicit settings are found.

-**Configuring our static Angular JavaScript app** is a bit more work since it can&#8217;t look these settings up dynamically at runtime.
+**Configuring our static Angular JavaScript app** is a bit more work since it can't look these settings up dynamically at runtime.
 So instead we add some code to our deployment process.

 * Azure automatically runs a <a href="https://github.com/exceptionless/Exceptionless.UI/blob/master/deploy.sh" target="_blank">deploy.sh</a> file after getting the artifacts via git deploy.
 It’s sole job is to run a <a href="https://github.com/exceptionless/Exceptionless.UI/blob/master/src/app_data/jobs/triggered/config/run.js" target="_blank">node script</a> that rewrites our <a href="https://github.com/exceptionless/Exceptionless.UI/blob/master/src/app.config.js" target="_blank">app.config.js</a> settings with settings defined in environment variables.

 ## Conclusion